Cinco de Mayo Recipes

-Cinco de Mayo (Spanish for May 5th) is a holiday that honoring Mexico's defeat over the French army at the Battle of Puebla in 1862.
+Cinco de Mayo (Spanish for the fifth of May) is a holiday honoring Mexico's defeat over the French army at the Battle of Puebla in 1862.

 By 1863, the first Cinco De Mayo holiday was celebrated in the United States by Mexicans who had moved north into California and Nevada for the Gold Rush.

 The foods shared during Cinco De Mayo celebrations have a history that dates back to pre-Columbian food vendors who sold their fare to people gathering for worship.

 Once Mexico was colonized by Spain, Mexican street food was integrated with Spanish culinary traditions, creating many of the signature dishes known throughout Mexico today.

 Two of the best-known authentic Mexican dishes are Mole Poblano and Tamales.